freemarker/freemarker3/trunk/docgen/src/manual/editors-readme.txt

 Non-technical:

-- Understand that the Designer's Guide is for designers.
+- The Template Authror's Guide is for Web designers.
 Assume that a designer is not a programmer, (s)he doesn't even know what is Java.
-  Forget that FM is implemented in Java when you edit Designer's Guide.
+  Forget that FM is implemented in Java when you edit the Template Authror's Guide.
 Try to avoid technical writing.

-- In the Guide chapters, please be careful not to mention things that were not explained earlier.
+- In the Guide chapters, be careful not to mention things that were not explained earlier.
 The Guide chapters should be understandable if you read them continuously.

 - If you add a new topic or term, don't forget to add it to the Index.